lta-rs/lta-rs/README.md

 ### Frequently Asked Questions

+> Is this library being actively developed?

+Yes.
+However, development will slow down from mid August 2019 onwards due to my NS commitments.

+> What are the APIs available?

+Take a look at the offical LTA docs.

 > Where do I get the official docs from lta?

 You can get them [here](https://www.mytransport.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf)

-> Why are some of the datatypes different from the lta documentation?
+> Why are some of the data types different from the lta documentation?

-Some of the datatypes returned are not ideal such as returning `lat` and `lang` as `string` rather than `number`.
+Some of the data types returned are not ideal such as returning `lat` and `lang` as `string` rather than `number`.
 Some of the types are also converted to enums to reduce the number of stringly typed stuff

 > My application panicked.